 You can and you should if you are going to be keeping these at room temperature.
 But you don’t need to, especially if you are planning to freeze the macaroons.
 You can find temperatures and tempering instructions for white chocolate and other chocolates here.

 YES.
 Macaroons can be frozen in an airtight container or freezer bag for about three months.

-Yam.
-Ube is only very distantly related to purple sweet potatoes.
+Ube is a purple yam.
+As I wrote about when I made those purple sweet potato latkes, ube is only very distantly related to purple sweet potatoes.